 I think fast.
 "Well," I say.
 "I'm a grownup.
 When you're a grownup you get to eat whatever you want in the morning."

-I get so tired of the phrase, “No f**r.”
-They have several variations.
-Those variations might sound like “It’s not f**r” or “That’s not f**r” or “You should be f**r” and so many more I can’t even remember right now, in my annoyed, flustered, I’m-so-sick-of-this state of mind.
+I get so tired of the phrase, "No fair."
+They have several variations: "It's not fair" or "That's not fair" or "You should be fair" and so many more I can't even remember right now, in my annoyed, flustered, I'm-so-sick-of-this state of mind.
 All I know is I hear them 15 billion times a day.

-When someone goes out to play because he’s finished his after dinner chore: “That’s not f**r.
-He gets to go play already, and I’m still stuck here doing dishes.”
-When someone pours his own milk and it’s half a centimeter more than I gave the brother: “It’s not f**r.
-He got more milk than I did.”
-When someone comes down the stairs with a red shirt on: “No f**r.
-I never get to wear a red shirt.”
+When someone goes out to play because he's finished his after-dinner chore: "That's not fair.
+He gets to go play already, and I'm still stuck here doing dishes."
+When someone pours his own milk and it's half a centimeter more than I gave the brother: "It's not fair.
+He got more milk than I did."
+When someone comes down the stairs with a red shirt on: "No fair.
+I never get to wear a red shirt."

-What I want to say every single time I hear these delightful words is, “Welp.
-Life’s not f**r.
-The sooner you can learn that and accept it, the better.”
+What I want to say every single time I hear these delightful words is, "Welp.
+Life's not fair.
+The sooner you can learn that and accept it, the better."

 What I usually do, instead, because I'm a good parent, is empathize with their feelings and then explain exactly why fair isn't equal.
 Sometimes they understand.
 Most times they don't.